 - Because large amounts of oxygen-poor (blue) blood can flow to the body under certain circumstances, one of the symptoms of tetralogy of Fallot is blueness (blue color of the skin, lips and nail beds) that occurs with such activity as crying or feeding.

 - Some babies do not have noticeable cyanosis (blue color of the skin, lips and nailbeds), but may instead be very irritable or lethargic due to a reduced amount of oxygen in the bloodstream.

 - Some children become pale or ashen in color, and may have cool, clammy skin.

 Any of these can be symptoms of tetralogy of Fallot.
-The symptoms of tetralogy of Fallot may resemble other medical conditions or heart problems.
-Always consult the child’s doctor for a diagnosis.
+The TOF symptoms may resemble other medical conditions or heart problems.
+If you identify any of these symptoms, consult the child’s doctor for a proper diagnosis.

 If a child’s doctor detects a murmur during a physical examination, the child may be referred to a pediatric cardiologist for a diagnosis.
 If the heart murmur is caused by the turbulence of blood flowing through the obstruction from the right ventricle to the pulmonary artery, the cardiologist will diagnose the child with tetralogy of Fallot.
 The child’s symptoms also help with the diagnosis.